 The Company assessed the water risk assessment and updated the analysis on possible impacts from water scarcity, increase in water fees, legal and regulatory amendments, water demands, and conflicts with stakeholders.
 The results showed that the Company is not currently at risk or facing significant impacts in any scenario at all assessed operations.
 However, the assessment of the water stress area by the WRI Aqueduct water risk atlas indicates the 2 operation assets located in areas with water stress: S1 & L22/43 Assets and PTTEP 1 Assets in Thailand.
 The Company has initiated water resources conservation and water bank projects with local communities in the water stress area and maintains the operations continually.

 Produced Water Management

 PTTEP's projects located in Thailand have achieved zero produced water discharge since 2010, through injection of produced water back into depleted petroleum reservoirs.
 Though produced water volume tends to increase in line with production activities and reservoir age, PTTEP has effectively maintained the water injection capacity.
-Sinphuhorm project was the exception as it resorts to another technique, as described in its EIA, which also results in zero discharge.
+Sinphuhorm Asset in Thailand was the exception as it resorts to another technique, as described in its EIA, which also results in zero discharge.